vittpall/WT-Convolution/CIFAR10/README.md

 resnet20-WHTConvx5 is the 1-path HT-Resnet-20, but we implement it using the WHT.

+resnet20-WTHaarConvx3 is the 3-path WTHaar-Resnet-20, which is the same as HTConvx3 but we replace the HT with the WTHaar.

 Please run "train.py" for training and "test.py" for testing:

     python train.py